BiFrust/bifrust.github.io/_docs/08-connect-onedrive-live-outlook.md

 #         nav: "sidenav"
 ---

-## Add OneDrive, Live, Outlook accounts as a connector
+## Add OneDrive, Live or Outlook account

 Click on **+** button to add a new connector.